awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-vpc-volume.md

    To filter by IP address, you can either specify a value or choose a built\-in filter\.

-   For **CIDR patterns**, you can choose to only include public IP addresses, private IP addresses, or IP addresses that match a specific CIDR pattern\.
+   For **CIDR patterns**, you can choose to include only public IP addresses, private IP addresses, or IP addresses that match a specific CIDR pattern\.

 1. If you have multiple filters, choose a Boolean option to set how those filters are connected\.
 ![\[List of available connectors between individual filters for the activity details filter.\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_vpc_filterconnectors.png)

-1. To remove a filter, choose the **x** icon in the top right corner\.
+1. To remove a filter, choose the **x** icon in the top\-right corner\.

 1. To clear all of the filters, choose **Clear filter**\.